-For over 10,000 years, Átl'ka7tsem/Howe Sound has been settled by what is today known as the Skwxwú7mesh Úxwumixw.
-Their livelihoods and cultural identity were supported by the lands and waters.
+For over 10,000 years, Átl'ka7tsem/Howe Sound has been settled by those who are today known as the Skwxwú7mesh Úxwumixw.
+Their livelihoods and cultural identity were supported by these lands and waters for millennia.
 Before European contact, regional population estimates were in the 'thousands' where lands and waters were used and occupied either exclusively by the Skwxwú7mesh Úxwumixw or jointly with First Nations neighbours.